 Victoria Peak is situated in a broad-leaved montane elfin forest.
 The tropical evergreen jungle has been damaged by hurricanes and fires caused by occasional lightning.
 These environmental factors have caused the ecosystem to become stunted.

-The mountain receives approximately 2,500 mm (100 in) of rainfall per year.
-However, it is windswept and cloud- covered with poor soil.
-The mountain is covered with non-calcareous rock, along with various plant species.
+The mountain receives approximately 2,500 mm (100 in) of yearly rainfall.
+However, it is windswept and cloud-covered with poor soil.
+As a result, the mountain is covered with non-calcareous rock, along with various plant species.